canonical/ubuntu-cloud-docs/docs/azure/azure-how-to/instances/create-pro-fips-golden-image.rst

         "zones": ""
     }

 You can use the ``publicIpAddress`` (``51.143.126.x`` in this case) to ssh into the machine.
-To check that the VM is attached to an Ubuntu Pro subscription and is running a FIPS kernel, run:
+To check that the VM has attached to Pro:

 .. code-block:: sh

+    ssh aibuser@<ip address>
     sudo pro status --wait

 Post creation cleanup
 ---------------------

-You now have an Azure Compute Gallery with an Ubuntu Pro 20.04 LTS FIPS image inside.
+You now have an Azure Compute Gallery with an Ubuntu Pro image inside.
 You have also launched and tested a VM based on this golden image.
 So you can go ahead with the deletion of the resource groups that were created.
 You should be able to see the created resource groups with:

 .. code-block:: sh